 - You have questions or concerns about your child's condition or care.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-Learn more about Urinary Tract Infection In Children (Discharge Care)
+Learn more about Urinary Tract Infection in Children (Discharge Care)

-- Urinary Tract Infection In Children
+- Urinary Tract Infection in Children

-- Urinary Tract Infection In Men
+- Urinary Tract Infection in Men

-- Urinary Tract Infection In Women
+- Urinary Tract Infection in Women